h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Multivariate_Exam_Conditional_Distribution_Examples.md

 Therefore, the conditional distribution is:
 $$X_1 | (X_2 = 7) \sim \mathcal{N}(3.75, 6.75)$$

+This means that given $X_2 = 7$, the random variable $X_1$ follows a normal distribution with mean 3.75 and standard deviation approximately 2.60.

 This means that given $X_2 = 7$, the random variable $X_1$ follows a normal distribution with mean 3.75 and variance 6.75.

 #### Part b: Best prediction for $X_1$